laurido/Evolutionary_Thinking_2024/handin_2/README.md

 The alignment of a fragment of the NORK coding sequence (CDS) gene of 32 species of the Medicago genus and 6 other species within the Legumes family is provided in MEGA format ([nork.meg.zip](nork.meg.zip)).

-Additionally, a phylogeny (Fig 1) of the genus Medicago (available as a newick tree file [bena.nwk.zip](bena.nwk.zip) that can be viewed in MEGA).
-This phylogeny is described fully in
+Additionally, a phylogeny (Fig 1) of the genus Medicago (available as a newick tree file [bena.nwk.zip](bena.nwk.zip) that can be viewed in MEGA) is provided.
+This phylogeny is described fully in:
-Béna G et al, (Molecular phylogeny supports the morphologically based taxonomic transfer of the medicagoid Trigonella species into the genus Medicago L., Plant Syst Evol 2001, 229:217-236.
+Béna G et al, (Molecular phylogeny supports the morphologically based taxonomic transfer of the medicagoid Trigonella species into the genus Medicago L., Plant Syst Evol 2001, 229:217-236

 <img src="Fig1.png" width="75%">

 >**Fig 1.** independent phylogeny of Medicago genus (based on ITS sequences) and evolutionary transition in symbiotic specificity along the phylogeny.
 Topology is contained in the newick tree file [bena.nwk.zip](bena.nwk.zip).
 Ancestral reconstruction was used to infer the symbiotic specificities of each node.
 Branches where a shift in symbiotic specificity occurred are marked (numbered 1 to 5).
+See for details:
-See for details Béna G, et al : Medicago – Sinorhizobium symbiotic specificity evolution and the geographic expansion of Medicago.
-J Evol Biol 2005, 18:1547-1558.
+>Béna G, et al : Medicago – Sinorhizobium symbiotic specificity evolution and the geographic expansion of Medicago.
+J Evol Biol 2005, 18:1547-1558

 ### 1. Building a phylogeny of the Medicago genus using NORK

 1.1.
 Which substitution model fits the data the best among JC, K2 and Tamura Nei?
 Why is that?
-Do you need to account for other parameters (R, I, Gamma…)?
+Do you need to account for other parameters (R, I, Gamma,…)?

 1.2.
 Build a phylogenetic tree using the NJ algorithm and comment on it by answer the following questions: